Sandiaga Uno: Paradise Papers

 In November 2017 an investigation conducted by the International Consortium of Investigative Journalism cited his name in the list of politicians named in "Paradise Papers" allegations.
 He was claimed to have own an offshore company named NTI resources, as well as several shell companies in British Virgin Islands.
 Regarding this, the Indonesian Minister of Finance, Sri Mulyani, vowed to study the legitimacy of the paper, and will take an appropriate measure if there was any wrongdoing conducted.

+Sandiaga was also previously mentioned in a named list in Panama Papers however he was undaunted with his name on the list and vowed to fully disclose his finance reports.
+Together with the Paradise Papers, no legal action was taken against him.

 Program

 Even before his appointment to the deputy governorship, Sandiaga proceeded to execute plans mentioned during his campaigning.
 In early October, an entrepreneurship program dubbed OK OCE (One Kecamatan, One Center for Entrepreneurship), which he had called for during the election, was initiated with his elder brother Indra initially acting as president, although the following day he was replaced due to nepotism concerns.